niembro64/transformer_visual/attention_mechanism.md

 ### Structure

 The Feed-Forward Network in a transformer is applied to each position in the sequence independently.
-It consists of two linear transformations with a non-linear activation function in between.
+It consists of two linear transformations with a ReLU activation function in between, followed by dropout.

 ### Mathematical Formulation